mailchain/community/contributions/README.md

 Another good approach is to find a documentation improvement, such as a missing/broken link, which will give you exposure to the code submission/review process without the added complication of technical depth.

-Please see [Contributing](#contributing) below for the workflow.
+Please see [Contributing](#contributing) for the workflow.
 When you take on an issue, you can assign it to yourself.

 ### It's Easy to File an Issue